StasMasevych/Data-to-report-agents/README.md

 The workflow is divided into three sequential tasks:

-### 1. Task Breakdown
+### 1. Data Collection
-- Analyzes project requirements
-- Breaks down the project into individual tasks
+- Creates an initial understanding of the project
-- Defines scope, timelines, and dependencies
+- Gathers information about main features and team members
+- Uses Trello Data Fetcher tool to collect board data
-- Outputs a comprehensive list of tasks with visualizations
+- Outputs a comprehensive report on the project

-### 2. Time & Resource Estimation
+### 2. Data Analysis
-- Evaluates each task for time and resource requirements
-- Uses historical data and complexity analysis
+- Analyzes the Trello data to identify blockers, delays, and progress
+- Evaluates the current state of the project
+- Outputs a summary highlighting key issues and progress

+### 3. Report Generation
+- Compiles a comprehensive sprint report based on the analysis
+- Includes sprint overview, task summary, identified issues
+- Covers progress, delays, team performance, and recommendations
-- Outputs detailed estimation reports with risk assessments
+- Outputs a detailed sprint report in markdown format

-### 3. Resource Allocation
-- Strategically assigns tasks to team members
-- Balances workload and matches skills to requirements
-- Outputs allocation charts with rationale for decisions

 ## 🚀 Getting Started